fossasia/eventyay-talk/doc/administrator/installation.rst

 Installation
 ============

-This guide will help you to install pretalx on Linux.
+This guide will help you to install eventyay on Linux.
 This setup is suitable to support events in usual sizes, but the guide does not go into performance tuning or customisation options beyond the standard settings.

-.. warning:: While we try to make it straightforward to run pretalx, it still
+.. warning:: While we try to make it straightforward to run eventyay, it still
              requires some Linux experience to get it right, particularly to make sure that standard security practices are followed.
-If you're not feeling comfortable managing a Linux server, check out our hosting and service offers at `pretalx.com`_.
+If you're not feeling comfortable managing a Linux server, check out our hosting and service offers at `eventyay.com`_.

 For the more automation-savvy, we also provide an `Ansible role`_ that follows this guide.
 If you prefer a docker setup, there is a `docker-compose setup`_.